GAIGResearch/Stratega/docs/tutorials/implementOSLA/index.rst

 *generateActions* also receives a player ID, the one from the player for whom actions must be generated.
 The ID of the current player can be obtained by using "getPlayerID()", as described in the :ref:`Agents and Game States <agent_game_states>` section.

 The next step is to advance the state with each one of these actions.
-The EntityForwardModel *advanceGameState* function receives a game state object and an action.
+The ForwardModel *advanceGameState* function receives a game state object and an action.
 This function executes that action in the game state received, **modifying** the game state that is passed by parameter.
 Given that we can only *advance* the state (and not go *back*), we also need to make a copy of the current state, for each new action we want to try.
 Copying a game state is simple, as we can just the *copy constructor* of C++.